What is Animation in Flash?

 Step 6: You can create the symbol of your drawing created in Adobe by selecting the entire drawing, right-click on the selection and then select “ Convert to Symbol “.
-By doing this you can use that drawing multiple times in your frame.
+By doing this, you can use that drawing multiple times in your frame.
 You can have multiple instances of the same drawing to create your scene with ease.

 Step 7: You can add some blank frames by clicking on the F5 key 4-5 times.
 This will add some blank frames after the first keyframe.

-Step 9: After we had created all major frames we need to repeat these frames again in a logical manner to finish the animation.
+Step 9: After we had created all major frames, we need to repeat these frames again in a logical manner to finish the animation.
 Try to make a small systematic change in your animation.
 This will provide realistic art to your animation work.

 Point to Point Tweening in Flash

-Adobe Flash provides a function called tweening with help of which we can create the start and endpoint of an object.
+Adobe Flash provides a function called tweeting, with the help of which we can create the start and endpoint of an object.
 Flash will then move or transform the object according to the profile or path provided by the user.
 This function is useful for creating ‘morphing’ effects in which one object becomes another on completion of the animation.
 We can use only a single object in a frame to form an animation.
-To create tweening of multiple objects we need to have multiple frames.
+To create tweening of multiple objects, we need to have multiple frames.

 Create Tweening in Flash

 Step 1: For tweening, we need to create an object for animation.
-But before adding any object you need to add one layer as a background layer.
+But before adding any object, you need to add one layer as a background layer.
 Create the first layer as a background layer and lock it.
-Now create the second layer and this is the layer from where you can start creating your animation.
+Now create the second layer, and this is the layer from where you can start creating your animation.
 Now create an object using Flash’s animation tools.
 You can import an image as an object.
 But take care that you import that image in vector form.
 By vector image, you can easily scale it without degrading image quality.

 Step 2: In order to tween, convert the object created as a symbol.
 This is the format in which Flash can manipulate any object.
-For this right-click on your object and then select “Convert to Symbol”.
+For this, right-click on your object and then select “Convert to Symbol”.

-Step 3: For an object to move from one location to another we need to right-click on the symbol and select “ Create Motion Tween “.
-By doing this 24 frames will be added to the timeline.
+Step 3: For an object to move from one location to another, we need to right-click on the symbol and select “ Create Motion Tween “.
+By doing this, 24 frames will be added to the timeline.
 This is the default length of a tween.
 These 24 frames will take one second to complete.

-Step 7: We can also adjust trajectory by clicking and dragging each of the frame position markers onto the path of a new location.
+Step 7: We can also adjust the trajectory by clicking and dragging each of the frame position markers onto the path of a new location.

 Step 9: After that, you can test the motion by clicking Ctrl + Enter.
-If the animation is moving at a fast pace you can lower Frame per second or increase the tween span.
+If the animation is moving at a fast pace, you can lower the Frame per second or increase the tween span.
 For changing FPS, click outside the scene and then change FPS in the properties panel.
 These are the basic steps we need to follow in creating motion tween.

 Adding Sound or Music to Animation

 We can also add sound or music to your animation.
-To do this follow the below steps,
+To do this, follow the below steps,

 Step 1: Flash supports AAC, MP3, WAV, and AU formats of music.
 We need to record music in these formats.
 MP3 is typically a perfectly acceptable sound format.
 It uses the lowest memory or bytes of your complete animation.

 Step 6: We can configure the sound to change the Effect, the Sync and the Repeat settings of each sound.
-By using Effect we can fade in and out of music, add echo to music.
+By using Effect, we can fade in and out of music, add echo to music.
 Sync determines how the song will be played in your animation.
 Repeat settings help to play music again and again in your animation.

-Step 7: After you have added music save it in SWF file format.
+Step 7: After you have added music, save it in SWF file format.
 This is the format to play music.